eliaswilliams/IntegrationScore/README.md

 ## Description

-When biological data are obtained using different instruments, by different researchers, or under other different conditions, non-biological variation is introduced into the data set.
-This non-biologically relevant variance is called a batch effect.
+Biological data are obtained using different instruments, by different researchers, or under other different conditions.
+As a result non-biological variation between data sets is inevitable.
+This non-biologically (technical) variance is called a batch effect.

-When analyzing a data set with potential batch effects, one must be careful to first remove as much of this effect as possible.
+When analyzing a data set with potential batch effects, one must be careful to first remove as much of this variation as possible.
 The process of removing batch effects is referred to as batch correction.
 If proper batch correction is not applied then the results of any downstream analyses performed may be useless, since there is now way for these downstream tasks to distinguish between real biological signal and batch-effect-related noise.

 On the other hand, it is also possible to over batch correct and